 However, the diversity of equity crowdinvestors-in terms of background, possible secondary motives to invest next to financial gains, and time horizons-might also bring significant challenges for ECF firms.
-Effective governance systems require an understanding of the motives of key players (Zahra & Filatotchev, 2004), but the crowd could be so diverse that such an understanding is difficult for entrepreneurs to obtain.
-The range of feedback, comments, and ideas provided by this diverse group of people can also lead to "information congestion."
-In addition, it is likely that when entrepreneurs choose a specific strategic action it will please some equity crowdinvestors while making others feel disgruntled.
+Effective governance systems require an understanding of the motives of its key players (Zahra and Filatotchev, 2004), but the crowd could be so diverse that such an understanding is very difficult to obtain for entrepreneurs.
+The different feedback, comments and ideas provided by such a very diverse group of people can also lead to 'information congestion'.
+It is also likely that when entrepreneurs choose a specific strategic action that pleases some equity crowdinvestors, it makes others feel disgruntled.
 Finally, given that the information flows between equity crowdinvestors and entrepreneurs often occur in public, such a situation may lead to the release of sensitive information that may ultimately harm the ECF firm.
 Thus, despite the potential value of the information that is embedded in the crowd for ECF firms, the same crowd also raises important challenges.

 Overall, it is clear that we need more research on how governance mechanisms may limit informational asymmetry and related adverse selection and moral hazard issues in equity crowdfunding.
 It is also crucial for future scholarship to improve our theoretical and empirical understanding of how equity crowdinvestors may help to create value in ECF firms.
-From the discussion we presented above, it should be clear that equity crowdinvestors can both contribute to and hamper effective governance that creates value for ECF firms.
+From the discussion we presented above, it should be clear that equity crowdinvestors can both contribute to, but also hamper, effective governance that creates value for ECF firms.
 Research on these potential effects is necessary.